-Finally, let’s take a look at some other specialist certifications that you can consider to add to your CPT knowledge or as an entry point into the fitness world.
+Finally, let’s look at some other specialist certifications you can consider adding to your CPT knowledge or as an entry point into the fitness world.

 Women’s Fitness Specialist Certification

-It’s aimed at CPT’s that want to work with a range of women, from including seniors and expectant mothers and uses the famed OPT model that runs through all of NASM’s certifications.
+It’s aimed at CPT’s that want to work with a range of women, including seniors and expectant mothers, and uses the famed OPT model that runs through all of NASM’s certifications.

 CrossFit Trainer Certification

-Over the last couple of years, CrossFit training has really taken off in gyms around the world.
+Over the last couple of years, CrossFit training has taken off in gyms worldwide.

 And to specialize in this fast-growing fitness niche, certification can be achieved through CrossFit themselves.
-The organization offers both level 1 and 2 courses as well as a CrossFit for kids certification.
-Note, these courses are not offered online.
+The organization offers level 1 and 2 courses and a CrossFit for kids certification.
+Note these courses are not offered online.